jostylr/role-dnd-hybrid/src/rules.md

   weapon, and 10ft step if a little more involved, such as picking an object up.
 This takes up the move action.
 * One can double the movement by not taking any action.
+* Two weapon use leads to adding their damage together, two-handed weapons lead to adding in an extra strength bonus.

 ### Reaction

 When attacked or a target of a spell, a combatant can react.
 Typically, this is to defend.
-But one can opt to forgo defense and take an offensive reaction.
+But one can opt to forgo defense and take an offensive reaction if in melee.

 For each defensive reaction, one takes a -1 on further (re)actions until the end of one's next turn.

-Defensive actions include combat defense, magic defense, and countering a spell, and moving with a target.
+Defensive actions include combat defense, magic defense, countering a spell, and moving with a target.

 Offensive actions include combat attack and magic attack (targeted only).
 An offensive action can be rushed to take effect first which increases the penalty to -2 and applies it in this round.
 To determine if it goes first, use counter vs original attackers attack.
+The original attacker can use a defense reaction (parry, shield, magic vs magic) without a reaction penalty.

+### Defense

+* Parry.
+A successful defense allows one to add the difference to next attack against that opponent with same weapon. -3 defending against ranged attacks
+* Dodge.
+Successful defense allows one to add the difference to wrestling move on next attack. -3 defending against melee attacks
+* Shield.
+Advantage is shield adds addition damage reduction.

+## Surge points

+For any skill use with a die roll, one can add in a surge die.
+This die is one lower than the skill die, i.e., if 1d8 is the level, then 1d6 is the surge die.
+For each point used, one gets another roll at a lower level.
+When the 1d4 level is reached, each additional point adds another 1d4 (no limit).

+Opposed rolls have the opponent being aware of a surge, but not how much.

+This applies to non-magic skills.

+If SP reaches 0, then the character feels exhausted and is at a -3 to all rolls until at least 1 SP is regained.

+## Magic

+Magic is governed by 12 domains.
+Each domain has an opposed domain.
+Each domain has a series of "spells", one per level.
+Each level is progressively more difficult than the other levels to cast.

+* Fire vs Water
+* Earth vs Air
+* Light vs Physical
+* Life vs Death
+* Mental vs Space-time
+* Force vs Magic

+There are three different skills associated with each domain:

+* Knowledge.
+When casting a spell, the first roll is a knowledge check.
+It must surpass the following challenge based on the spell level:

+        0<3, 1<6, 2<8, 3<11, 4<15, 5<18,
+        6<22, 7<25, 8<39, 9<40

+    Failure.
+If the check fails, then the spell casting fails.
+To stop it from getting out of control, the caster must expend the number of magic points equal to the level of failure times the level of spell.
+If the caster does not have enough MP, then LP make up the difference.

+    Success.
+If successful, the excess points (if any) can be used to augment the spell's effects or to use in surging the power roll (like surge points, but for magic).
+* Power.
+This is not used for all spells, but many of them use this.
+When doing damage or other effects, particularly with opposition, this is rolled to overcome it and see how much damage is done.
+Often, this is power vs defense.
+* Defense.
+This is used in defending against spells of the given domain.
+MP can be expended just like surge points to counteract.